Logarithmic Pandharipande--Thomas Spaces and the Secondary Polytope: Computing Euler--Satake characteristics

 \begin{lemma} With the above notation and assuming $\{p_i\}\backslash \{p_0\}\ne \emptyset$ and $i,j$ not both zero we have Otherwise we have

-Since the Euler--Satake characteristic is additive and multiplicative the analysis of the previous sections allows us to read off these numbers. \end{lemma} \begin{proof} Connected components of $E_{(\Gamma^\star,\{p_i\},w)}^\alpha$ are choices of how to allocate the $w(p_i)$ points in the component corresponding to vertex $v_i$ among the roots $\alpha^+$ (if $p_i$ to the right of $v_0$) or $\alpha^-$ (if $p_i$ to the left of $v_0$).
+Since the Euler--Satake characteristic is additive over a locally closed stratification and multiplicative over cartesian products the analysis of the previous sections allows us to read off these numbers. \end{lemma} \begin{proof} Connected components of $E_{(\Gamma^\star,\{p_i\},w)}^\alpha$ are choices of how to allocate the $w(p_i)$ points in the component corresponding to vertex $v_i$ among the roots $\alpha^+$ (if $p_i$ to the right of $v_0$) or $\alpha^-$ (if $p_i$ to the left of $v_0$).
 There is a free action of $\mathbb{C}^\star$ on those components where not all $w(p_i)$ points are assigned to the same root, so we discard them from our union. \end{proof} Euler--Satake characteristic is additive and multiplicative; applying our earlier analysis computes $\chi(E_{(\Gamma^\star,\{p_i\},w)}^\alpha).$